 A virtual machine (VM) is often described as a virtual computer within a computer.
 Its components are similar to those on your physical laptop, tablet, or server, but they exist in a virtual environment.

-There are 3 main components to running a virtual machine:
+There are three main components to running a virtual machine:

-While there are also other vital requirements — such as the network interface card (NIC), CD/DVD drive, and video card — those components are not required to be configured to create a virtual machine.
-This post will focus on the RAM component and more specifically, virtual memory (vRAM).
+While there are also other vital requirements, such as the network interface card (NIC), CD/DVD drive, and video card, those components are not required to be configured to create a virtual machine.

 Determine Your Virtual Memory Requirements